cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

 create a modified version of the `latest` image (tagged `new-latest`), with our changes to `opensuse_bundle/rootfs` being converted into a diff layer and added to the set of diff layers for the new image.

+You might be wondering how `umoci repack` knew that the unpacked image came from `opensuse:latest`.
+The answer is that `umoci unpack` stores some metadata inside the bundle that allows it to infer what the extracted filesystem came from.

 Essentially `umoci repack` creates a **derivative** image from a base image, using the changes made between an `unpack` and a `repack` as the set of